Rigatoni Bolognese

 • Fresh Herbs: Again, dried will work, but fresh herbs definitely elevate this sauce.
 Parsley and basil for the sauce, and a little extra parsley for garnish.

-• Pecorino Romano: Freshly grated, for serving.
+• Pecorino Romano: Freshly grated for serving.
+You could even use grated parmesan cheese.

 From top: olive oil, chopped herbs, ground beef, parmesan cheese, garlic, pasta, diced onion, carrots, tomato sauce, celery.